 LFL believes in effective board and executive management, board composition, diversity and experience are key parameters in the appointment of board members.
 LFL believes that board diversity brings in new skills and perspectives to the board.
-Terms limits also ensure board members are constantly changed to ensure an independent and diverse board.
+The limits also ensure board members are constant. limits also ensure board members are constantly changed to ensure an independent and diverse board.
 The board is led by a Chairman and other non-executive board members who hold directorships in other organisations and bring a wealth of board experience.